Henry O. Flipper

 10th Cavalry Division

-Born into slavery, Henry O. Flipper fought his way through prejudice and isolation to become the first African-American graduate of West Point and first commissioned Black officer in the U.S. Army.
+Born into slavery, Henry O. Flipper fought his way through prejudice and isolation to become the first African American graduate of the United States Military Academy at West Point and first commissioned Black officer in the U.S. Army.
 He fought with distinction in the Indian Wars before a court-martial found him guilty of conduct unbecoming after commissary funds went missing on his watch.
 Flipper spent the rest of his life in the Southwest, becoming an expert on property law, a mining engineer, Spanish translator, writer, and assistant to the Secretary of the Interior before his death in 1940.

 Henry O. Flipper was born to enslaved parents in Thomasville, Georgia in March 1856.
 His parents were enslaved by different men when his father’s enslaver decided to move to Atlanta.
 Flipper’s father used all his savings to successfully beg his enslaver to buy his son and wife so they could remain together.
 Following the Civil War, Flipper’s family remained in Atlanta and Flipper entered the newly-established Atlanta University (now Clark Atlanta University) in 1869.